 If you don’t see an employee sitting at a desk working, how do you know the job is getting done?
 Well, there are old-fashioned ways of doing this like tracking hours worked, attendance, and other basic measures of productivity.
 But these things never were accurate enough in measuring the actual productivity and real input of an employee.
-With traditional methods, you rarely can tell the exact value that a given employee adds to your business even if you see them at the office on a daily basis.
+With traditional methods, you rarely can tell the exact value that a given employee adds to your business even if you see them at the office daily.
 How can you do this with the remote teams?
 How will you know if remote teams are working without a way to measure it?

 Well, it appears that it’s not always about constantly monitoring and controlling your team.
-It’s more about the project, tasks and their completion plus the quality of the work your team delivers.
+It’s more about the project, tasks, and their completion plus the quality of the work your team delivers.
 In today’s world, it makes more sense to be a coach than a babysitter.
-Do not try to control every second of your employees, instead learn to trust them and asses their work based on what they deliver in the end.
+Do not try to control every second of your employees, instead learn to trust them and assess their work based on what they deliver in the end.

 We’re all people with hopes, dreams, and career goals.
 Find out what motivates your remote team members and try to inspire them as individuals.
 The internet is a great power and it’s the main element that makes remote work possible.
 However, it heavily depends on how exactly you leverage the power of the internet.
 If you can align your business mission with the goals of your remote employees, you’ll increase the familial feeling among your entire staff and overall business productivity.